 Try Statistical Software for Free

-When to use fit regression model?
+When to use Fit Regression Model?

 A fitted regression model is typically used when there is a need to analyze the relationship between one or more independent variables and a dependent variable.
 It is a useful tool for predicting and understanding the behavior of a dependent variable based on the values of the independent variables.